 The information on which the document is based has been obtained from sources that we believe to be reliable and taken in good faith, but we have not independently verified such information and no representation or warranty, express or implied, is made to their accuracy.
 The investments within the portfolio were made during October 2008 and subsequent data is drawn on the close of business from the first of each month from 01 October 2008.

-A cautious portfolio will aim to achieve returns that are at least as good as those available from a high street deposit account, whilst offering some potential for real returns over the long term.
+A balanced portfolio will aim to achieve returns that are a good deal higher than those available from a high street deposit account, offering potentially good real returns over the long term.